 top of page

-Luciana graduated from New York University and then studied photography at Speos, in Paris, where she worked as an assistant to photographer Jean Pierre Dutilleux.
-More recently, she has been participating in art and photography groups in Brazil and London.
-She undertakes mentoring with curator Eder Chiodetto and Agnaldo Farias is also an artistic research advisor for her work.
+Luciana holds a degree from New York University and went on to study photography at Spéos in Paris, where she worked as an assistant to the photographer Jean-Pierre Dutilleux.
+More recently, she has been actively engaged in art and photography groups both in Brazil and the United Kingdom, and currently undertakes ongoing artistic mentoring with the esteemed curator Eder Chiodetto.

-Her studio, in Leblon, Rio de Janeiro, has works available for purchase and can be visited by appointment.
+Luciana Rique’s studio, located in the Leblon neighbourhood of Rio de Janeiro, has a selection of her works available for acquisition.
+Visits may be arranged by appointment.

 Luciana Rique in between the photographic gaps